-- 1. Adjust mechanical float valve as required to the proper water level. - 2.
-Unit basin should be filled to the proper operating level.
+- Adjust mechanical float valve as required to the proper water level. - Unit basin should be filled to the proper operating level.
 See "Recirculating Water System Operating Levels" section for more details. - 3.
-Verify fan(s) is rotating in proper direction. - 4.
-Start the spray water pump(s) and check for proper rotation as indicated by the arrow on the front cover. - 5.
-Measure voltage and current on all three power leads of pump and fan motor.
+Verify fan is rotating in proper direction. - 4.
+Start the spray water pump and check for proper rotation as indicated by the arrow on the front cover. - Measure voltage and current on all three power leads of pump and fan motor.
 The current should not exceed the motor nameplate full load amp rating taking the service factor into account. - 6.
+Adjust bleed valve to proper flow rate.
 Consult your qualified water treatment company to fine tune the minimum bleed necessary, see "Water Treatment and Water Chemistry" section. - 7.
 See fan and pump motor manufacturer maintenance and long term storage instructions for more detailed information.
-The motors should be lubricated and serviced in accordance with manufacturer's instructions. - 8.
-All new evaporative cooling equipment and associated piping should be precleaned and flushed to remove grease, oil, dirt, debris and other suspended solids prior to operation.
-Any precleaning chemistry should be compatible with the cooling equipment's materials of construction.
-Alkaline formulations should be avoided for systems which include galvanized materials of construction.
+The motors should be lubricated and serviced in accordance with manufacturers instructions.